Trump Enters Fraught Territory By Criticizing Al Franken

 The Al Frankenstien picture is really bad, speaks a thousand words.
 Where do his hands go in pictures 2, 3, 4, 5 & 6 while she sleeps? .....— Donald J. Trump (@realDonaldTrump) November 17, 2017

-Franken did not deny Tweeden's accusations and apologized.
+Franken did not deny Tweeden's accusations and has apologized.
 She did not accuse him of further assault as suggested by Trump.
 Tweeden said on Thursday that she accepted Franken's apology and does not believe he should resign over the incident.

 In a second tweet, Trump said that last week, Franken had been "lecturing anyone who would listen about sexual harassment and respect for women."